famliy-screen-time/familyscreentime.ca/_posts/2020/02/24/the-importance-of-modelling.md

 A 2019 [study](https://www.tandfonline.com/doi/full/10.1080/17482798.2019.1689369) looking at role models in TV shows geared toward preschool children explained a few interesting bits of information:

-* Children tend to idenfity with TV role models who are the same gender and race as themselves.
+* Children tend to identify with TV role models who are the same gender and race as themselves.
 * Preschoolers learn the most from TV characters that they can trust (i.e. main characters, not villains).
 * Children learned more from a scientific show when human-like characters presented the information than when there were no human aspects (just words).
 * TV characters as role models can influence more prosocial behaviours and less antisocial behaviours among preschool children.